 Albums Matter & Prints Feel Like Home

 The thing that interests me the most about your wedding isn’t actually your wedding day itself, it’s the story behind the day.
 Weddings are, simply put, a cultural ritual where two people commit to each other for the rest of their lives.
 All while their family and friends look on.
-They’re pretty amazing, and something that I get pretty excited about.
+They’re pretty amazing, and something that my team and I get excited about, even after all these years.
 There is so much love and creativity blended into the most amazing and beautiful ceremonies and receptions.
-The emotions that people experience and share with each other are genuinely stunning.
+The emotions that people experience and share with each other are genuinely stunning and something that is unique only to that day, which is why I so LOVE photographing weddings and have done it for so long.

-Your wedding day isn’t about one image, it’s about a lifetime of moments that you’ve shared and will share for a lifetime longer.
-Here is where I jump on my soapbox for a moment, the idea that something that precious would live on a link, that you need to search for in an email, not something you hold in your hands… is absolutely unacceptable to me.
+Your wedding day isn’t about one image, one picture, it’s about a lifetime of moments that you’ve shared and will share for a lifetime longer.
+Here is where I jump on my soapbox for a moment, the idea that something that precious would live on a link, or on a USB drive something, that you would need to search for in an email… and not something you hold in your hands on a regular basis, is absolutely unacceptable to me.

 Can a Wedding Album Save Your Marriage?